jnutt367/jnutt367/README.md

 ### Expanding on an E-Commerce site.
 Adding extra features each iteration.
 The series I have followed to get this far is the [Jumpstart 2021 series](https://www.youtube.com/playlist?list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) I highly recommend!

 - 🌱 I’m currently growing in Next.js, React.js and MongoDB by building things with them.
-Also, learning GraphQL.
+Creating many serverless functions....GET the data, do something with that data.
+Practice makes perfect....lots of MongoDB pipeline growth working with my Character Examples application.
 - 👯 I’m looking to collaborate on ...Anything that we both or all find useful and exciting, I'm open.
-- 🤔 I’m also looking for help with ... implementing gsap3 animations into Nextjs and React apps.
+- 🤔 I’m also looking for help with ...
+Finding my first Professional Role in tech.
 - 💬 Ask me about ...How I got into this?
 - 📫 How to reach me: ...jnutt367@gmail.com or 407-687-7889
 - 😄 Pronouns: ...He/Him